 This absorption can damage dental enamel of affected teeth and lead to pitting, increasing the risk of dental cavities.
 However, there are numerous other factors that are more likely to cause tooth decay in children.

 Can tetracycline teeth be whitened?

 Tetracycline stains are different from coffee, tea, and wine stains.
-Unlike the latter, which exist only on the teeth surface, tetracycline stains are within the teeth (intrinsic).
-This means that the affected teeth cannot be whitened with products like toothpastes, strips and home whitening kits.
+Unlike the latter, which exist only on the surface of teeth, tetracycline stains are within the teeth (intrinsic).
+This means that the affected teeth cannot be whitened with products like toothpaste, strips and home whitening kits.

 But that doesn’t mean it isn’t possible to get rid of tetracycline stains on teeth through whitening.
 Intrinsic professional teeth bleaching might be able to improve the appearance of teeth that are not too heavily discoloured.
 If you're considering bleaching tetracycline-stained teeth, you will need to consult with a dentist to discuss your treatment options.

 In many cases, tetracycline teeth stains are too strong to respond well to whitening.
 Instead, teeth veneers or crowns can be very effective at covering the teeth and giving a much better aesthetic appearance.

 In the video below you can see some tetracycline-stained teeth before and after veneers: